chsiva/Terraform/README.md

 # Terrofrm plugins

+Terraform Plugins: These are executable binaries written in Go that communicate with Terraform Core over an RPC interface.
+Each plugin exposes an implementation for a specific service, such as the AWS provider or the cloud-init provider.

 The Terraform AWS provider is a plugin for Terraform that allows for the full lifecycle management of AWS resources.

 So, as an end-user you are using AWS provider.
 But if you want to contribute to the provider, and implement or fix bugs in it, you will be doing this in in a context of a plugin in go language.

+~/.terraform.d/plugins for Linux and MacOS.

 # inside Json file